NotTimTam/extrusive.md/README.md

 9. O.O.T.B. support for **[ion-icons](https://ionic.io/ionicons) + custom HTML** directly in your markdown!
 10. Built-in print/save as pdf support.

-`extrusive.md` may not have all the bells and whistles, but it makes up for these by being open-ended and ready for you to customize!

 ## Installation

 [Read the docs!](https://nottimtam.github.io/extrusive-docs/)